apache/openwhisk-runtime-go/docs/DEPLOY.md

 Note you do not need to store the `vendor` folder in the version control system as it can be regenerated (only the manifest files), but you need to include the entire vendor folder when you deploy the action.

 <a name="vscode">

 ### Using VsCode

-If you are using (VsCode)(https://code.visualstudio.com/) as your Go development environment with the [VoCode Go](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go) support, and you want to get rid of errors and have it working properly, you need to configure it to support the suggested:
+If you are using [VsCode[(https://code.visualstudio.com/) as your Go development environment with the [VsCode Go](https://marketplace.visualstudio.com/items?itemName=ms-vscode.Go) support, and you want to get rid of errors and have it working properly, you need to configure it to support the suggested:

 - you need to have a `src` folder in your source
 - you need either to open the `src` folder as the top level source or add it as a folder in the workspace (not just have it as a subfolder)